 Yes.
 Simply cast a new vote by internet or telephone or send in a new signed proxy card with a later date.
 If you are a Shareholder of Record, you may send a written notice of revocation to the corporate secretary of the company.
-If you hold shares directly in your name, register for and virtually attend the annual meeting, you also may choose to vote during the meeting by following instructions that will be available on the virtual meeting website during the meeting.
+If you hold shares directly in your name and attend the annual meeting, you also may choose to vote in person.
+At the meeting, you can request a ballot and direct that your previously submitted proxy not be used.